evil-mad/robopaint/MODES.README.md

 featureset and connectivity within RoboPaint.

 ## File Structure
-Modes have **two** minimum required files: `package.json` and some root `.html` file configured within it.
+Modes have **three** minimum required files: `package.json`, a root `.html` file configured within it, and an ``.
 That's it!
 Everything else about how the page works is dealt with inside the `package.json` and your html file.

 ```javascript
 |mymode/